Seoul, South Korea

 Although Seoul definitely isn’t Asia’s most popular coaster destination, most fans will know Lotte World because of Atlantis Adventure.
 This still is the only Intamin Aquatrax on Earth and it’s quite a spectacular ride.
 Consider it as the most thrilling kind of water coaster, including a powerful launch, steep drops and some very tight curves.
 Despite the decoration being quite disappointing when you’re up-close, Atlantis Adventure is easily the best ride Lotte World has to offer.
 It’s smooth, it’s fun and it’s unique.
 And do you know what the best part is?
 Every single passenger is kindly asked to do some gymnastics before riding.
-South-Koreans believe this Aquatrax is so intense that these exercises are needed to keep things healthy.
+South Koreans believe that this Aquatrax is so intense that exercises are needed to keep things healthy.
 I’m not kidding.

-Lotte World consists of two seperate parts.
+Lotte World consists of two separate parts.
 On the one hand, there’s Magic Island, which is mostly located outdoors.
 This part of the park is surrounded by a lake and its main rides are Atlantis Adventure, the Gyro Drop and Comet Express, a very unique underground spinning coaster.
 On the other hand, there’s Lotte World Adventure.
 This is the indoor area of the park and it’s simply huge.
-It’s actually the world’s largest indoor theme park and it offers tons of attractions and entertainment.
-There is a (rather rough) Vekoma looping coaster called French Revolution, a jungle-themed rapid river, a classic log flume and quite a few flat rides.
-One of the most unusual attractions is the Aeronauts Balloon Ride.
-This ride features hot air balloons which are attached to the ceiling.
-Consider it as some kind of Disneyland Railroad, but with better views and a more unique mode of transport.
+This indoor section offers a ton of attractions and entertainment.
+One of the main thrills is a Vekoma looping coaster called French Revolution.
+It’s rough and the layout isn’t extraordinary at all, but it’s integrated in a beautiful way.